 However not obligatory for every study programme, it is recommended to keep logs during your internship because it helps you to reflect on your activities and learning objectives.
 As well your logs form a rich source for your internship report.
 Check the document 'Appendix to the internship assessment form' of your own study programme (see above under 'internship assessment') to see if keeping a log is mandatory.

 Start writing your internship report

 Your internship will be assessed based on your internship report.
 It is best to start writing the report early on in your internship.
-Guidelines for the internship report can be found in the detailed internship manual.
+Tip: have a look at the 'Appendix to the internship assessment form' of your own study programme and the general guidelines for the internship report in the internship manual to see what is expected of you.

 Extend the internship

 If your internship goes on for longer than originally intended (and you have discussed this with both your supervising lecturer and internship supervisor), use the internship agreement extension form (pdf) (or in Dutch).

 Internship assessment form – (Research) Master’s (see above, 'Internship products and assessment')

 Appendix to internship assessment form - per study programme (see above, 'Internship products and assessment')